SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

 ``creationInfo.agencyID`` of amplitudes, arrivals, comments, events, focal mechanisms, magnitudes, moment tensors, origins, picks and station magnitudes is evaluated.
 Objects with unmatched or unset agency information are filtered out.
-If objects with unset agency id should match then empty string ``""`` has to be added to the white list.
+If objects with unset agency ID should match, then empty string ``""`` has to be added to the white list.

 The agency filter is applied on remote as well as local objects.
 In this way remote objects may be excluded from import and local objects my be protected from overriding or removing.
 Also the filter is applied recursively.
-If parent object (e.g. an origin) is filtered out all of its children (e.g. magnitudes) are also skipped even if they carry a different agency id.
+If parent object (e.g. an origin) is filtered out, all of its children (e.g. magnitudes) are also skipped even if they carry a different agency ID.

 .. note::